 Impairment of long-lived assets reflects a \$7.1 million expense in the fiscal year ended March 26, 2021, representing impairment charges on the sale of the AMTC Facility.
-No impairment expense was recorded for the fiscal year ended March 27, 2020.
+No impairment expense was recorded for the fiscal years ended March 25, 2022 and March 27, 2020.